Archdiocese of LA Christmas Masses to be broadcast on TV, livestream

 Univision Los Angeles will broadcast Christmas morning Masses in Spanish at 7 a.m. on UniMas KFTR-TV, Channel 46.
 ABC7 Los Angeles will broadcast the services in English at 9 a.m. on the Localish Network, over the air on digital channel 7.2 -- check local listing for provider -- and via cable on Spectrum 1246 or 703, Frontier 467, Cox Cable 1133 and Mediacom 520.

-Masses will also be livestreamed on https://www.facebook.com/lacatholics/ and https://www.facebook.com/olacathedral.
-For the full schedule for Christmas Masses at the cathedral, visit http://www.olacathedral.org/downloads/2020_ChristmasSchedule_1222.pdf.
+Masses will also be livestreamed on Archdiocese of Los Angeles' Facebook page and Cathedral of Our Lady of the Angels.
+For the full schedule, visit www.olacathedral.org/downloads/2020_ChristmasSchedule_1222.pdf.

+RELATED: 'Worst is yet to come' - LA County sees increasing COVID-19 deaths, hospitalizations

-Catholics can find a listing of available livestreams and broadcasts of services in the Archdiocese at lacatholics.org/mass-for-the-homebound so that they may continue to pray at home with their families.
+Catholics can find a listing of available livestreams and broadcasts of services in the Archdiocese at lacatholics.org so that they may continue to pray at home with their families.

 The Archdiocese previously announced updated guidelines for its indoor religious services according to protocols issued by the Los Angeles Department of Public Health.